-There are few steps in your website and web application journey to secure them from different attacks and vulnerabilities.
+There are a few steps in your website and web application journey to secure them from different attacks and vulnerabilities.
 Such methods/steps are as below:

 - Install SSL – buy simple Secure Sockets Layer (SSL) certificate and install it on your website or web application.

-- Anti-malware software – Buy and install anti malware software to your server to scan for and prevent malicious attacks.
+- Anti-malware software – Buy and install anti-malware software to your server to scan for and prevent malicious attacks.

 - Make your passwords uncrackable – Your password must be uncrackable.

-- Keep your website up to date – Out dated software in your server is like leaving your back door without lock.
+- Keep your website up to date – Out dated software in your server is like leaving your back door without a lock.

 - Manually accept on-site comments – keep control over potentially dodgy comments.

 - Run regular backups – Run your regular back to prepare for the worst-case scenario so you can use your latest backup restore in case of hacked.